Design map-based visualizations

 5. In the Contents pane, uncheck the High_Blood_Lead_Hot_Spots layer to turn it off.

-8. Click the Color scheme drop-down list, scroll down, and click the Reds (7 classes) color ramp.
+8. Click the Color scheme drop-down list, scroll down and click the Reds (7 classes) color ramp.

 Reds (7 classes) color ramp

-Classes set to 5
+Classes parameter set to 5

 Removing the fill for zero count hexbins gives more context for a map reader and focuses attention on the cells where there are high blood lead level patients.

-11. In the Symbology pane, click the Histogram tab.
+11. Click the Histogram tab.

 Histogram tab